pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

 There may be better articles out there.
 Two key parts of this that helped me were:

--   If you don't see \"Manage Patch Status\", look for \"Check Production and Patch Installation Status\".
+-   If you don't see "Manage Patch Status", look for "Check Production and Patch Installation Status".
--   For \"Microsoft SharePoint Foundation 2016 Core\", you are looking to see if there is an item with a version number \>= 16.0.4744.1000 with a status of Installed.
+-   For "Microsoft SharePoint Foundation 2016 Core", you are looking to see if there is an item with a version number \>= 16.0.4744.1000 with a status of Installed.
 If not, you'll need to install Feature Pack 2 as the link above describes.